How to Clean Running Shoes: The Ultimate Guide

 Did you know that the average cost of a pair of running shoes is about £95/$120?

-However, if you’re not sure how to clean running shoes, figuring out the best method to ensure that your running shoes look brand new can be tricky.
+However, if you’re not sure how to clean running shoes, figuring out the best method can be tricky.
 The main fear runners have is to damage them inadvertently.
 That’s why today, we’ve created a complete guide to help you better understand how to clean your running shoes.

-Check out our checklist below to quickly learn how to clean your running shoes and continue reading further for detailed explanation.
+Check out our checklist below to quickly learn how to clean your running.
+Scroll down for a detailed explanation.

 - Remove the insoles and, if you have time, the laces to clean them separately

 - Use a hardbrush for the sole and a softbruth for the upper

 - To clean the insoles, combine 2/3 water and 1/3 vinegar (or baking soda)

 - If your shoes are waterproof (e.g. Gore-Tex) then follow the instructions provided by the brand, which sometimes means using a special solution.